jonahschlie/mini-gpt/README.md

 This repository constitutes the final assigment for the course "Buildung GPT from scratch" taught by Prof. Elia Bruni and was submitted by Jonah Schlie.

 During the course we investigated step by step how GPTs are build inclusive preprocessing, preceding language models before the modern Transformer Achitecture came up, and finally the transformer based mini GPT.
-The course and therefore the repo as well are structured in 4 milestones which were implemented by us.
+The course and therefore the repo as well are structured in 4 milestones which were implemented by me.
 1. Byte Pair Encoder
 2. Classical N-Gram
 3. Neural N-Gram